microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAdministrativeUnitMember.md

 ## Description

 The `Get-EntraAdministrativeUnitMember` cmdlet gets a member of a Microsoft Entra ID administrative unit.
-Specify `-ObjectId` parameter to get a member.
+Specify `ObjectId` parameter to get a member.

 ## Examples